Alonso-del-Arte/chess/doc/Terminology.md

 queenside bishop's pawn forward two spaces.
 See Openings for more details.
 * **En passant** &mdash; A special move in which a pawn captures an opponent pawn.
 See [the game rules](GameRules.md#En passant) for details.
+* **En prise** &mdash; Said of a piece exposed to capture in certain situations.
+There is much disagreement as to what exactly constitutes en prise.
+Some authors expect the piece in question to be undefended, others expect the piece to have been placed in a vulnerable position unintentionally, or to be defended but only slightly less than what would constitute a pointless sacrifice, etc.
 * **Expert** &mdash; A USCF tournament player rated at 2000 or higher but less than 2200 in the Elo rating system.